-William Wollaston (1766–1828), a chemist distinguished for discovering the chemical elements rhodium and palladium, also worked on methods for improving image clarity when using a magnifying glass for high magnifications.
+William Wollaston (1766–1828), a chemist distinguished for discovering the chemical elements rhodium and palladium, also worked on methods for improving image clarity when using a high magnification lens.
 In 1814 he assembled two plano-convex lenses with a washer-like diaphragm between them and glued the assemblage together with their curved surfaces facing outward.
 Although the diaphragm, or stop, restricted the field of view and did little to improve the clarity of low power magnifiers, high power magnifying glasses showed definite improvement.
 Further experimentation by Wollaston found that the best balance between image clarity and field of view resulted when the opening through the diaphragm was one-fifth of the focal length of the combined lenses.
 He produced a line of magnifiers for sale and named them Periscopic lenses.
 Other manufacturers that reproduced Wollaston’s design have called the magnifiers Wollaston doublets.

 In 1856 John Waterhouse (1806–1879), an astronomer and photographer, published a description of how to cut a slot in the side of a lens barrel holding several lenses (elements) to allow for the insertion of an opaque metal plate.
 Plates with openings of various diameters could be interchanged to control the width of the light’s pathway as it passed through a lens.
 Waterhouse found that restricting the diameter of the light cone increased the depth of the sharpness of a projected image.
 The slotted lens holder enabled diaphragms with openings of various sizes to adapt the lens to perform in the best way to match its application.
 Inserts, termed “stops” by Waterhouse, having wider openings, produced brighter images with a narrow range, or depth of focus.
 Stops with smaller apertures altered the performance of the lens to yield dim but sharp-in-depth images.
 A set of Waterhouse stops, as photographers termed them, became an invaluable tool for photographers.
 They remained in use until the adjustable iris made with interlocking leaves was built into photographic lenses.
 The settings marked on photographic lenses to indicate the diameters of the opening of an iris are still called “stops.”